ajitsingh98/Data-Science-Interview-Questions-Answers/deep_learning_fundamentals.md

 ---

 ### Q: How do we choose $\alpha$or$\eta$?

 <details>
 <summary><b>💡 Show Answer</b></summary>

 Just like other regularization hyperparameters, there is no formula for choosing $α$.
-It is usually done by trial and error, and $α = 0.1$ is a good place to start.
+It is usually done by trial and error, and$α = 0.1$  is a good place to start.

 </details>

 ---

 ### Q: What challenges arise when using maximum likelihood learning with a softmax classifier and hard targets?

 <details>
 <summary><b>💡 Show Answer</b></summary>